Men & Chicken: Plot

-Brothers Gabriel and Elias learn, via a video left them by their dead father, that they the parents they grew up with are not their parents but that they have the same father, Evelio Thanatos, a geneticist specializing in stem cell research.
+Brothers Gabriel and Elias learn, via a video left by their dead father, that the parents they grew up with are not their parents but that they have the same father, Evelio Thanatos, a geneticist specializing in stem cell research.
 They want to meet him and find out about their mothers, so they visit Evelio's "Island of Ork," and when they approach the huge old house where Evelio lives, they are threatened and beaten by three men who are also sons of Evelio.
 One of the brothers uses the body of a mute swan to hit Gabriel.
-All of the men have hare-lips and unattractive facial features or deformities, although Gabriel's are he least glaring and he notes he had four corrective surgeries (Elias had two).
+All of the men have hare-lips and unattractive facial features or deformities, although Gabriel's are the least glaring and he notes he had four corrective surgeries (Elias had two).
 Gabriel is suspicious about the "fact" that the mothers died in childbirth, and he wants to investigate, so after spending a night in Mayor Flemming's house (having been hit by the mayor's car on the road at night) he returns to the mansion.

 During their second visit, after another brawl, Franz, Josef and Gregor admire Elias' fighting skills and let them come in the house.
+Due to the brawl, Gabriel uses a wheelchair due to a torn ligament.
+As Gabriel is not in pain, he refuse to leave the house to seek medical help until he meet his biological father.

-After a strange meal where the brothers argue about who has the best plate, they go to bed.
-The next day, Elias, who habitually masturbates throughout the day, wanders off when he finds the toilet occupied.
-Gregor follows him and introduces the bull who he says they 'do not touch'.
+Elias, who habitually masturbates throughout the day, wanders off when he finds the toilet occupied.
+Gregor follows him and introduces the bull which he says they 'do not touch'.
 This is odd as he is stroking the bull as he says this.
 He then shows Elias a room full of chickens and tells him they don't mind as they are big enough to lay eggs.
 He offers Elias a chicken suggesting he have sex with it.
 Elias is horrified, but Gregor protests that they are only practicing until they meet girls.

-The property is overrun by animals -- geese, ducks, chickens, pigs -- and Gabriel notices that one of the chickens has hooves.
+After a strange meal where the brothers had an absurd argument about who has the best plate, they went to bed.
+While the brothers are in bed for a bedtime story, Gabriel attempted to sneak upstairs with much difficulties but was discovered and stopped by Franz.

-Finally sneaking upstairs, Gabriel and Elias discover that their father is long dead (mummified) and that their brothers have kept it a secret.
+Finally sneaking upstairs again in the middle of the night, Gabriel and Elias discover that their father is long dead (mummified) and that their brothers have kept it a secret.
 Gabriel contacts Flemming and makes arrangements for a proper burial.
 Gabriel, a professor, recognizes the peculiar, childlike behaviors and poor social skills of his brothers, and he tries to upgrade their lives, encouraging communication in place of violence.
-He wants them to read the Bible.
+Grabriel also wants them to read the Bible and to learn to have some forms of normalcy from the holy book.